facebook

 • Trusted by Enterprises: Proven adoption by Walmart, Maersk, CLS, and healthcare providers showcases its production-readiness.

-For decision-makers, Hyperledger represents a blockchain platform that fits into the enterprise IT mindset, unlike many public blockchains designed primarily for open participation.
+For decision-makers, the project represents a blockchain platform that fits into the enterprise IT mindset, unlike many public blockchains designed primarily for open participation.

 Key Frameworks